-The carrying values of the Company's financial assets and liabilities, except for equity instruments at FVOCI, approximate their fair values as at June 30, 2022 and 2021 due to short-term nature and/or maturities of these financial instruments.
+The carrying values of the Company's financial assets and liabilities, except for equity instruments at FVOCI, approximate their fair values as at June 30, 2023 and 2022 due to the short-term nature and/or maturities of these financial instruments.

-As at June 30, 2022 and 2021, the Company's equity instruments at FVOCI are measured at fair value based on quoted market prices under Level 1 fair value hierarchy.
+As at June 30, 2023 and 2022, the Company's equity instruments at FVOCI are measured at fair value based on quoted market prices under Level 1 fair value hierarchy.